Wuhan Yangtze River Bridge: Early planning

 Early formulations of plans for a railway bridge over the Yangtze at Wuhan were put forward by Zhang Zhidong in the late 19th century.
 In May 1912, railroad engineer Jeme Tien Yow was made head of the Wuhan-Guangzhou railway association by the Beiyang Government.
 While working on the Wuchang railroad station, Jeme incorporated plans for connection of the Beijing and Guangzhou lines into the railroad's construction.

 In 1913, Peking University professor of engineering George Miller brought Xia Changchi (夏昌熾), Li Wenji (李文驥), and 13 other Chinese engineering students to Wuhan to do surveying for a possible bridge location.
 At the same time, Peking University President Yan Fu submitted the initial proposal for bridge construction to the Department of Transportation.
 The earliest designs for the bridge were modeled after the Forth Bridge, near Edinburgh, which had been completed in 1890.
 Although their work never proceeded past the planning phase, the area identified in the 1913 surveys proved to be an excellent site, and is the location where the bridge was eventually built.
+Wang Yuan Tang also contributed to this work.
+He was a lead engineer in designing this bridge.

 Sun Yat-sen's treatise The International Development of China, published in 1919, emphasized the economic importance of finding a suitable location for building a bridge over or a tunnel under the Yangtze along the Wuhan railway line.
 At the time, Sun wrote, "There ought to be a tunnel constructed under the first turn of the Yangtze at Wuhan to connect the two banks.
 Moreover, there ought to be a tunnel or bridge at the mouth of the Han River to link the three cities of Wuchang, Hankou, and Hanyang together into one metropolis."
 However, contemporary work on the railway bridge over the Yellow River at Zhengzhou sapped China of its limited bridge-building resources.